waltligon/orangefs/doc/design/storage-interface.md

 This is an optimistic approach in that the caller always assumes that the region has not been modified.

-Many different locking primitives can be built upon the vtag concept\...
+Many different locking primitives can be built upon the vtag concept...

 ### Use of vtags